isc-rsingh/instruqt-rest-angular/03-listangular/assignment.md

 difficulty: basic
 timelimit: 900
 ---
-On the left in the VSCode tab, expand the `src` folder and all of it's child folders.
+On the left in the VSCode tab, expand the `angular/src/app` folder and all of it's child folders.

 Here you see a simple web application with a list provided by the `BookmarkListComponent` Angular class, and a form provided by the `BookmarkFormComponent` Angular class.
 At the moment all data is coming from the application itself.